 |Laguna Mar Estate||6.5||E||Lodge|

-Although this coastal destination is not exactly the area's culinary epicenter, you'll probably still spot a few places to try, especially if you're prepared to venture a little out of the way.
-One of the nearest places to eat is, which is a delicious choice during or after a day at the beach.
+While this spot isn't close to many restaurants, you'll probably still spot a few places to try, especially if you are willing to drive or bike a few miles.is one of the closest eateries, which is a delicious choice during or after a day at the beach.

 |Bandanya||(868) 669-1914||Caribbean, Fusion, International||Very Casual||3.4 mi.||WSW|

-You may also want to consider Tyrico Bay, located two miles away.
+Another location you may want to try is Tyrico Bay, located two miles to the south west.

 Help us improve!
 We welcome your corrections and suggestions.